Unitary operator: Definition

-To see that Definitions 1 & 3 are equivalent, notice that U preserving the inner product implies U is an isometry (thus, a bounded linear operator).
+To see that definitions 1 and 3 are equivalent, notice that U preserving the inner product implies U is an isometry (thus, a bounded linear operator).
 The fact that U has dense range ensures it has a bounded inverse U^{−1}.
 It is clear that U^{−1} = U*.

-Thus, unitary operators are just automorphisms of Hilbert spaces, i.e., they preserve the structure (the linear space structure, the inner product, and hence the topology) of the space on which they act.
+Thus, unitary operators are just automorphisms of Hilbert spaces, i.e., they preserve the structure (the vector space structure, the inner product, and hence the topology) of the space on which they act.
 The group of all unitary operators from a given Hilbert space H to itself is sometimes referred to as the Hilbert group of H, denoted Hilb(H) or U(H).